ryanturner7/lab-28-29-todo/LAB-29.md

   * Test your onChange handler
   * Test your onSubmit handler
 * Test NoteItem
-  * Test the NoteItem's ability defiend to remote a note from the App's state
+  * Test the NoteItem's ability defined to remove a note from the App's state
 * Test NoteUpdateForm
-  * Test the NoteUpdatesForm's ability to update a note in the apps state
+  * Test the NoteUpdatesForm's ability to update a note in the App's state

 ####  Documentation
 Write a description of the project in your README.md